Unsupervised domain adaptation for radioisotope identification in gamma spectroscopy: Methodology

 For each domain adaptation scenario, we also simulated a corresponding source-domain dataset using \gadras{}. \gadras{} is a semi-empirical detector response calculation software which couples deterministic attenuation calculations with precomputed response functions to quickly generate synthetic template spectra~\cite{horne2016gadras}.
 These high resolution template spectra are then mixed (sim-to-sim only), background-added, and Poisson resampled using \pyriid{} to efficiently generate a large dataset for machine learning training.
-The dataset curation process is described in further detail in our previous research~\cite{lalor2025simtoreal}.
+For the sim-to-sim dataset, the SNR was sampled log-uniformly between 100 and 1000.
+For the sim-to-real datasets, the SNR was instead drawn from an exponential distribution, with a mean of 896 for LaBr and 1370 for NaI.
+All source-domain datasets were class-balanced, and the dataset curation process is described in further detail in our previous research~\cite{lalor2025simtoreal}.

-One significant advantage to including both sim-to-sim and sim-to-real domain adaptation scenarios is the ability to explore the effects of different types of domain shift.
-The domain gap in the sim-to-sim scenario is dominated by concept shift, as covariate shift and prior shift are both heavily suppressed due to the shared \pyriid{} data augmentation pipeline.
-As a result, we expect UDA to be less effective in the sim-to-sim scenario, since concept shift is difficult to solve using unsupervised domain alignment.
-On the contrary, the sim-to-real scenario represents a more realistic setting in which the domain gap includes contributions from covariate, prior, and concept shift.
-As such, we expect UDA to offer more quantifiable benefits in the sim-to-real scenarios.
+The datasets were partitioned into training, validation, and testing with a 70/15/15 split.
+Splits were performed randomly rather than stratified by class, and all reported results correspond to a single fixed split.
+In all three domain adaptation scenarios, the isotopic labels of the target domain spectra were masked to imitate a setting where ground truth composition is unknown.
+The isotopic labels of the validation and testing sets were not masked in order to evaluate the performance of trained models for algorithmic comparison.

+The three scenarios considered in this analysis differ not only in the nature of the domain shift (sim-to-sim versus sim-to-real), but also in task structure.
+The sim-to-sim scenario contains 55 isotope classes, and each spectrum contains an arbitrary mixture of up to 14 isotopes, while the sim-to-real scenarios involve single-label classification over a partially overlapping subset of 32 isotope classes.
+These scenarios are thus not intended as direct comparisons against each other, but rather as independent evaluations of UDA across a wide range of settings in gamma spectroscopy.
+We note that the two sim-to-real scenarios (\LaBr{} and \NaI{}) are well-matched to each other (same 32 isotopes and single-isotope task) and differ only in detector type, so cross-comparison between those two is well-controlled.